ramirezjag00/group-exports-last-autofix/README.md

   ./export_fix.sh ./examples/src/sampleDir  # sanitize supported files available in directory
   ```

-### for all files and all sub-directories in a directory
+### for all files and all subdirectories in a directory
 - ```bash
-  ./export_fix.sh ./examples/src  # sanitize supported files and sub-directories available
+  ./export_fix.sh ./examples/src  # sanitize supported files and subdirectories available
   ```

 ### reset script